Les Cinq Dernières Minutes

 The first series was broadcast in 56 episodes between 1 January 1958 and 7 November 1973 on RTF.
-After an intermediary series of four 90 minute episodes were broadcast from 19 July 1974 to 16 January 1975, a second 72 episode series was broadcast from 1975 to 1993, then a third 17 episode series from 1993 to 1996 was broadcast on Antenne 2.
+After an intermediary series of four 90-minute episodes were broadcast from 19 July 1974 to 16 January 1975, a second 72-episode series was broadcast from 1975 to 1993, then a third 17-episode series from 1993 to 1996 was broadcast on Antenne 2.

 Summary

 Les Cinq Dernières Minutes was the first long-running series about police inquiries on French television.
 Each episode is based on an investigation where the viewer, accompanied by Commissioner Inspector Antoine Bourrel and his assistant Deputy Dupuy, must find clues which will help find the culprit.
-The programme often takes place in unconventional environments or situations, such as at a racecourse, scrap dealers, the Eiffel tower or a commercial printing business.
+The programme often takes place in unconventional environments or situations, such as at a racecourse, scrap dealers, the Eiffel Tower or a commercial printing business.

-At the beginning, the series was a gameshow, which was filmed in studio and broadcast live.
+At the beginning, the series was a game show, which was filmed in studio and broadcast live.
 Two selected viewers took part and had to guess who was guilty when inspector Bourrel said the famous line: "Good God!
-But it’s… Of course!".
+But it's...
+Of course!".
 Each of the two contestants had the opportunity to repeat two parts of the show, which would also be seen by the audience at home.
-This famously happened during the pilot episode when glasses of Champagne were given out.
+This famously happened during the pilot episode when glasses of champagne were given out.
 In some of the original episodes, there was also participation from the viewers at home, but this was abandoned during the first series.

 Cast

-Over time, many actors and personalities have featured on the show, including: Françoise Fabian, Guy Kerner, Ginette Leclerc, Rellys, Pierre Brasseur, Henri Virlogeux, Bernard Fresson, Henri Crémieux, Jacques Monod, Henri Vilbert, André Valmy, Robert Vattier, Serge Gainsbourg, Anémone, Jean Topart, Paul Le Person, Jess Hahn, Marie-Georges Pascal, Pierre Clémenti, Michel Robin, Paul Préboist, ...
+Over time, many actors and personalities have featured on the show, including: Françoise Fabian, Guy Kerner, Ginette Leclerc, Rellys, Pierre Brasseur, Henri Virlogeux, Bernard Fresson, Henri Crémieux, Jacques Monod, Henri Vilbert, André Valmy, Robert Vattier, Serge Gainsbourg, Anémone, Jean Topart, Paul Le Person, Jess Hahn, Marie-Georges Pascal, Pierre Clémenti, Michel Robin and Paul Préboist.

 The series also introduced many young actors to the audience, such as Yves Rénier.
 Marc Eyraud was the only actor to play in the first, intermediary and second series.